 Photo: Paul Clarke

-Tim Berners-Lee is a British engineer, inventor and computer scientist, best known as the creator of the World Wide Web.
-He is sometimes called the "Father of the Internet" and it was Berners-Lee who developed the first hypertext web browser, web server, and web editor.
-The technologies of this outstanding scientist have spread worldwide and have forever changed the way information is generated and processed.
+Tim Berners-Lee is a British engineer, inventor and computer scientist best known as the creator of the World Wide Web.
+Sometimes called the "Father of the Internet", Berners-Lee developed the first hypertext web browser, web server and web editor.
+The technologies of this outstanding scientist spread worldwide and forever changed the way information is generated and processed.

 23. Nicholas Winton